School Project in Wurupong

 Our Partners

-The German-Ghanian couple Ingrid and Kwadjoe Fordjor have been working with the Nkonyaman Foundation for our educational projects since 2013.
-Both have extensive experience in the field of education.
-As a doctor of education, it would be important to Kwadjoe Fordjor to improve the educational situation in his home village.
-Since his death, Ingrid has continued the projects.
+For our educational projects, we collaborated with the Nkonyaman Foundation, founded by German-Ghanaian couple Ingrid and Kwadjoe Fordjor, between 2013 and 2024.
+Both had extensive experience in the field of education.
+As a doctor of education, Kwadjoe Fordjor was keen to improve the educational situation in his home village.
+After his death and until her own death, Ingrid continued the projects.

-She is assisted by Samuel Fordjor.
-A distant relative, he grew up in the village and had taken on increasing responsibilities even before Kwadjoe’s death.
-He is currently studying to become a teacher in Winneba, and we are supporting him with a scholarship.
-He would then like to return to Wurupong as a teacher, which will further improve cooperation in the future.
+She was supported in this by Samuel Fordjor.
+He is a distant relative who grew up in the village and had already taken on more and more responsibilities before Kwadjoe’s death.
+He was studying to become a teacher in Winneba, where he was supported by us with a scholarship.
+He wanted to return to Wurupong as a teacher after completing his studies, but unfortunately he fell seriously ill shortly before graduating.

 In Wurupong itself we work with the School Management Council.
 A voluntary institution by residents and teachers of the village.
 They are permanently on site and therefore know best which measures are most important.